inamdar07062006-ai/Sigma/README.md

 # Sigma
-this is the normal repo
+this is the normal repo.